mui/tech-challenge-design-engineer/README.md

 MUI's objective is to become the UI toolkit for React developers.
 We're unifying the fragmented ecosystem of dependencies into a single set of simple, beautiful, consistent, and accessible React components.

-Our mission is then, ultimately, to make building great React UIs and web apps a breeze ⎯ quicker, simpler, and accessible to more people.
+Our mission is, ultimately, to make building great UIs and web apps a breeze ⎯ quicker, simpler, and accessible to more people.
 At the end of the day, it's about [_writing less code_](https://youtu.be/GnO7D5UaDig?t=2451).

 Head over to [our company Handbook](https://mui-org.notion.site/Why-MUI-d8b8c142a6a44e3aa963f26edf4e03db) to learn more!